eth-protocol-fellows/cohort-five/projects/eods-specification.md

 - Add state Delegator index & balances
 - Mapping in-protocol Principal-Agent relationship by explicitating a way for Delegators to transfer ETH to Validators and introducing Validator *"liabilities"* towards Delegators
 - Allow for delegator triggered `0x01` withdrawals.
-- Define actions set/ attributes for delegators

 ### Specification overview

-A sketch of the proposed specification changes to the **execution layer** is included below:
+A sketch of the proposed **execution layer** changes is included below:

 #### Staking-deposit-cli
 Stakers deposit ETH in the protocol, provided `amount` >= `MIN_DEPOSIT_AMOUNT`.
 During [deposit](###Deposit), a forked staking-deposit-cli will allow depositors to set a boolean `is_delegator` field to `True` or `False`, alongside the address of a smart contract (delegation contract) that, when called, outputs the target validator's pubkey and withdrawal credentials.
 The structure denoting the deposit operation on EL will also gain the two new fields, accordingly.